Trump Caves, Will Let Border Wall Remain a Big, Beautiful Fantasy, for Now

 “It’s good for the country that President Trump is taking the wall off the table in these negotiations,” Senate Minority Leader Chuck Schumer said on Monday night.
 “Now the bipartisan and bicameral negotiators can continue working on the outstanding issues.”

-Earlier on Monday, both White House aides and Republican lawmakers tried to redefine what it would mean to win the current fight over border wall funding.
-According the Washington Post, White House press secretary Sean Spicer tried to portray Trump’s position as a priority rather than a demand.
-Senator Rob Portman said “there could be a wall in some places and technology in other places.”
+Earlier on Monday, both White House aides and Republican lawmakers tried to redefine what it would mean to win the current fight over border-wall funding.
+According to the Washington Post, White House Press Secretary Sean Spicer tried to portray Trump’s position as a priority rather than a demand.
+Senator Rob Portman said, “There could be a wall in some places and technology in other places.”

-Senator Lindsey Graham went even further, admitting that it isn’t a literal wall at all.
+Senator Lindsey Graham went even further, admitting that the wall isn’t a literal wall at all.

 “There will never be a 2,200-mile wall built, period,” Graham said.
 “I think it’s become symbolic of better border security.
 It’s a code word for better border security.
 If you make it about actually building a 2,200-mile wall, that’s a bridge too far — but I’m mixing my metaphors.”